CB

 What should I do if my puppy has diarrhea?

 Eww!
 What is that smell?
-Let’s just say that if your new puppy has diarrhea, you will know and you will know quickly.
-But what should you do and how can you help?
+Let’s just say that if your new puppy has diarrhea, you will know, and you will know quickly.
+But what should you do, and how can you help?

 If you find yourself in this all-too-real situation, don’t fret.
-We’ve got your back and can help with a solution to get your puppy (and yourself!) out of trouble.
+We’ve got your back and can help with a solution to get your puppy (and yourself) out of trouble.

 To start, it’s important to know what causes diarrhea in puppies.
+Diarrhea is defined as frequent, loose stools with mucus or blood, often accompanied by vomiting.

 A few common causes of diarrhea in puppies include: